 Find feasible & worthy process automation cases of end-to-end operations credits.

-Create a robot able to give more service to clients and giving the team more time to focus on their core activities.
+Create a robot to improve the customer service and allow the team to free up time to focus on its core activities.

 An RPA project delivered on time, doing well in production without unexpected errors.

 Over the last year, I have been working for Process & Change Lending within the tribe of Risk & Credits at one of our clients.
 The client asked me to find feasible & worthy process automation cases in the department of end-to-end operations credits.

 The client chose TriFinance thanks to its experience in process management and business analysis, availability of mentors on the field with the right soft skills and technical knowledge to support the consultants where necessary.
 Besides, TriFinance consultants go beyond their initial project focus, they support other colleagues & share their process knowledge & experience on the field.

 “It was an adventure from the beginning until the end of the project”Charlotte Beelaerts - Project Consultant